 There are an increasing number of books that offer guidance on writing interactive fiction, on writing for games in general, and on the theory of interaction in ways that might be useful to an IF author.
 Where I have written a review, the links below lead to that review; otherwise, where possible they lead to Amazon, where you can check out what other people have said about a resource.

 - IF Theory Reader.
 Primarily focused on parser interactive fiction, this is a collection of IF articles prepared by the community.
 Available in electronic formats for free, or as a paperback for a print-on-demand price.
 It takes on a range of topics focusing on both theory and craft, and includes short histories of French and Italian interactive fiction as well as the evolution of English-language IF during roughly 1990-2005.
+A Kindle version is also available, though for a cost (which I think goes to the person who made said conversion).

 - Digital Antiquarian is a blog rather than a physical book (so far), but it contains many many well written, book-chapter-quality posts on the early history of interactive fiction, often with in-depth coverage of individual games and companies during the 80s, but not focused exclusively on Infocom (as many lesser histories often are).
 Let’s Tell A Story Together is earlier work by the same author and offers a more high-level view, but one that runs up closer to the present.